 The gig economy gets considerable attention in the media, but there is another issue looming in the jobs sector that might soon supplant it: automation.
 Advances in robotics, artificial intelligence, and machine learning are set to reshape the labor market in ways for which we have yet to prepare.
 Soon robots will begin to outperform human workers in a number of jobs not previously considered “automatable,” including ones requiring nuanced creative and cognitive abilities.
 Previous waves of technological progress tended to expand employment opportunities and create new economies, but many experts today think this time could be different.
 A study by McKinsey & Co. suggested that 30 percent of jobs globally could be lost to automation by 2030, including between 39 and 73 million in the US.

-In a working paper titled “What Do We Do After Work?”
+In a working paper titled “What Should We Do After Work?”
 Cynthia Estlund, Catherine A. Rein Professor of Law, considers the impact of automation on jobs and argues that perhaps it’s time to rethink what she calls the “fortress of employment” so that we may be better able to compete with our robot counterparts.

 Recently Estlund agreed to answer some questions about the potential challenges posed by the Automation Age.